grisuno/strass_strassen/paper/algorithmic_invariance.md

 Criticism: The batch size effect lacks theoretical foundation.

 Response: The effect is statistically robust (F=15.34, p<0.0001).
 The gradient covariance hypothesis is a plausible mechanism but remains speculative.
 Post-hoc experiments show κ correlates with success but does not enable prediction.
+My gradient noise scale measurements are unreliable (GNS=0 for all conditions), so I cannot make claims about gradient noise geometry.
 The mechanism is open to future investigation.

 Criticism: This does not generalize beyond Strassen.

 Response: Correct.
 Experiments on 3x3 matrices failed.
 I claim only what I demonstrate.
 The engineering protocol is specific to Strassen.
 Whether it generalizes to other algorithms is an open question.

+Criticism: Your gradient noise scale measurements show GNS=0 everywhere, which invalidates claims about gradient dynamics.

+Response: The reviewer is correct.
+My GNS calculation appears to be buggy.
+I cannot make claims about gradient noise geometry until this measurement is fixed.
+I have removed speculative claims about gradient noise and now present the batch size effect as an unexplained empirical regularity.

+### 11.5 Future Theory Work

+This paper provides empirical foundations for a theory of algorithmic induction that remains to be formalized.
+The engineering protocol establishes that discrete algorithmic structure can be reliably induced under specified conditions, with 68% success rate and 245 documented runs.
+The verification framework provides operational definitions for distinguishing genuine algorithm learning from local minima that happen to generalize.
+The batch size effect, while unexplained, is a robust empirical regularity that any complete theory must explain.
+The fragility results establish that algorithmic solutions occupy narrow basins of attraction in weight space, which has implications for understanding reproducibility failures in deep learning.
+A future theory should account for these phenomena: why certain training conditions induce structure, why basins of attraction are narrow, and how to predict which conditions will succeed.
+The algebraic formalization in Section 5 provides vocabulary for this theory, but the dynamical explanations remain open.
+This work positions future theory to build on empirical foundations rather than speculation.

 ---